We’re going to Luckenbach, Texas

 Crouch bought the town site in 1971 and set about creating a culture and mythology that transcended the town’s physical reality.
-Various concerts and festivals and an unexpected hit country record in 1973 brought attention to Luckenbach.
-Attention increased over the years as the town’s namesake song became a national hit in 1977 (shortly after Crouch died) and Willie Nelson chose it as the site for his annual Fourth of July picnic.
+Concerts and festivals and an unexpected hit country record in 1973 brought attention to Luckenbach.
+That attention increased over the years as the town’s namesake song became a national hit in 1977 (shortly after Crouch died) and Willie Nelson chose Luckenbach as the site for his annual Fourth of July picnic.

 Although the post office closed in 1971, the 1851 general store (with its saloon in the back) is still in business as an odd combination of history and commerce – part souvenir shop, part museum, and part bar.

-There are several employees getting ready for the day and the friendly lady behind the counter in the store is busy (a shipment of goods had just arrived).
-Still, she chats with me as she works, showing me merchandise as she unpacks it (baby outfits perfect for a soon-to-arrive grandchild) and discusses the latest happenings (some creature has been disturbing the chickens) while reminding me that there is music here all the time.
+A friendly lady behind the counter in the store is busy with a shipment of goods that just arrived.
+Still, she chats with me as she works, showing me merchandise as she unpacks it (baby outfits perfect for her soon-to-arrive grandchild) and discusses the latest happenings (some creature has been disturbing the chickens) while reminding me that there is music here all the time.
 Along the way the conversation turns from her grandchildren to cats and then armadillos.

 The rustic stage, picnic tables and benches, and assorted sheds under the oak trees out back look perfect for enjoying a little music over a beer with friends.
-It’s exactly what you imagined it would look like, only more so.
+It’s exactly what I imagined it would look like, only more so.